+Assume that the result holds for a level~$n$ cell graph starting with $3$~chips on the outer vertices.
+Apply this case to the top third of a level~${n + 1}$ cell graph to leave $2$~chips on every vertex of the top subgraph except the corners, which each have $1$~chip.
+Then apply the level~$n$ case again to the two lower thirds to obtain the desired result, noting that when the top vertex of each of these subgraphs topple, one chip is returned to a corner of the top third (see \ref{fig:sketch5}).
+The original claim now follows using the same argument as in \ref{lemma:Ring_of_Triangles}. \end{proof}

-Now we move on to the main proof of \cref{thm:identity}, that the identity of a level $n$ cell graph is the configuration with $2$ chips on every vertex.
-We need to construct a sequence of topplings that stabilizes the $4$-chip configuration.
+Now we move on to the main proof of \ref{thm:identity}: that the identity of a level~$n$ cell graph is the configuration with $2$~chips on every vertex.

-\begin{proof} The first few levels can be checked by hand.
-For the induction case we show that the configuration with $4$ chips on every vertex topples to the configuration with $2$ chips on every vertex.
+\begin{proof} The first few levels are easily verified by hand.
+For the induction case we construct a sequence of topplings that stabilizes the $4$-chip configuration.
 We also need to keep track of the odometer functions of the boundary vertices.

-Assume that for all $k \leq n$, the identity element of the level $k$ cell graph consists of $2$ chips on each vertex.
-Further assume that when the configuration stabilizes from $4$ chips everywhere, the odometer of each boundary vertex is $2 \cdot 3^{k-1}$.
-Note that the vertex odometers can be obtained by counting the number of vertices, which is $3^k$, multiplying by $2$ for the $2$ chips per vertex that must topple, and dividing by $3$ for symmetry.
+Assume that for all~${k \leq n}$, the identity element of the level~$k$ cell graph consists of $2$~chips on each vertex.
+Further assume that when the configuration stabilizes from $4$~chips everywhere, the odometer of each boundary vertex is~${2 \cdot 3^{k-1}}$.
+Note that the vertex odometers can be obtained by counting the number of vertices, which is~$3^k$, multiplying by~$2$ for the $2$~chips per vertex that must topple, and dividing by~$3$ for symmetry.